__________________________________________________________________

 the restoration of earth and heaven—as at the start, before the angels of heaven

-from jail after one thousand years to test the righteousness of each human heart
+from jail after a thousand years—to test the righteousness of each human heart,

 but he will then be thrown into the lake of fire (Rev. 20:7-10).

-millennium of Kingdom rule everyone will be tested,
+After a millennium of Kingdom government, everyone on earth will be tested.

-The Bible does not say who will join Satan’s revolt, but the dead that rise at
+The Bible does not say who will join Satan’s revolt; but the dead that rise at the

 and great shall be the prosperity of your children.